 In the equilibrium frame, you and the other person are on a level playing field.
 You are no better than they are, they are no better than you.
 This is considered “geniality”.

-In the worshipper frame, you view the other person as greater than you.
+In the worshiper frame, you view the other person as greater than you.
 Nervousness, shifting eye contact, constricted movement – these all signal to the other person that you consider yourself below them.

 Why demotion and “hero worship” are adversarial

-Think of demotive behaviors as someone moving a dog’s food bowl away from him when he wants to eat and worshipping like a whirlpool.
+Think of demotive behaviors as someone moving a dog’s food bowl away from him when he wants to eat.
+Hero worshiping is like a whirlpool.

 The dog wants to eat and no one wants to get sucked into a whirlpool.
 One is taking, the other is grasping.

 Either way, you destroy your social status with either of these behaviors.

 Do you think most celebrities like to meet their fans?
 Definitely not.
 That’s because fans look up to the celebrities and put them on an unattainable pedestal.